FDSLabs/Nexus/SECURITY.md

 ## Reporting a Vulnerability

-The Nexus team takes security vulnerabilities very seriously.
+The Foundations team takes security vulnerabilities very seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

 ### Reporting Process